neondatabase/website/content/docs/guides/polyscale-integration.md

     After the integration is added, you are returned to the **Integrations** page in the Neon Console where the PolyScale integration appears under the **Configured** heading.
     ![Connection details widget](/docs/guides/polyscale_int_configured.png)

-6. Click **Manage** to open the **Manage PolyScale** side panel.
+6. Click **Manage** to open the **Manage PolyScale** drawer.

     ![Connection details widget](/docs/guides/polyscale_int_manage.png)

-    In the PolyScale side panel, you can view information about your newly created PolyScale cache and copy the PolyScale connection string.
+    In the PolyScale drawer, you can view information about your newly created PolyScale cache and copy the PolyScale connection string.
 Use this connection string in place of your Neon connection string in your application.

     You might notice the drop-down menus for **Database** and **Role**.
 If you have multiple databases and roles on the primary branch of your Neon project, use the drop-down menus to select the database and role you want to connect with.
 Your selection will be reflected in the PolyScale connection string.